Royal Enfield Super Meteor

-The Super Meteor was a British motorcycle made by Royal Enfield for export to the US between 1952 and 1962, when the Super Meteor was replaced by the 736 cc Royal Enfield Interceptor.
+The Super Meteor was a British motorcycle made by Royal Enfield.
+It was manufactured for export to the US between 1952 and 1962, when the Super Meteor was replaced by the 736 cc Royal Enfield Interceptor.

 Development

 In 1953, the US export market led Royal Enfield to develop a 692 cc, overhead valve twin capable of 100 mph, which was launched as the Meteor.
 The engine was basically a modified 500 twin crankcase with 350 single (Bullet) pistons, valves and identical 90mm stroke length.
 In 1954, the Super Meteor was updated and fitted with a new cast alloy headlight nacelle (casquette) housing the speedometer, ammeter and light switch.
 During 1955, the dynamo and coil ignition was replaced with a Lucas magdyno.
 This model was replaced by the Super Meteor in 1956 that sported a brand new frame.
 Based on the Royal Enfield Meteor Minor 496 cc overhead valve engine, the new model had a strengthened crank and improved clutch.
 The frame was also strengthened to handle the increased torque.
 The gearbox was modified so that the gear shift lever was concentric with the kick-starter.
 The compression ratio was increased to 7.25:1; it was upgraded with Lucas alternator and Amal Monobloc carburettor.
 Modified engines, incorporating electric start, were also produced and supplied by the factory for the Berkeley B95 and B105 car models during 1959 and 1960.
 The Super Meteor and the sporty Constellation were replaced by the 736 cc Royal Enfield Interceptor in 1962.